ppwwyyxx/wechat-dump/README.md

     The output file is `output.html`.

-    Check `./dump-html.py -h` for using different paths.
+    Check `./dump-html.py -h` to use different paths.

 ### Examples:
 Screenshots of generated html: